-- Anti-bactericide products
+Anti-bactericide products

 The difference between cosmetics and quasi-drugs is not clear.
-However, the distinction is made based on differences in the effects of the product, the nature and the number of ingredients used, the application method, and the appearance of the product.
+However, the distinction is differences in the effects of the product, nature, the number of ingredients used, the application method, and the product appearance.

-Mainly, cosmetics and quasi-drugs ingredients have to be in compliance with Cosmetics and Japanese Standards of Quasi-drug Ingredients.
-The regulations governing each category differ slightly and the requirements for quasi-drugs are more strict.
+Mainly, cosmetics and quasi-drug ingredients have to comply with Cosmetics and Japanese Standards of Quasi-drug Ingredients.
+The regulations governing each category differ slightly, and the requirements for quasi-drugs are more strict.

-Let’s see how each category of cosmetics can be marketed in Japan.
+Let’s see how you can market each category of cosmetics in Japan.

 How to get the market approval of cosmetics in Japan?

 - How are cosmetics regulated in Japan?

 - What are the regulatory requirements and processes for different categories of cosmetic products?

 - What are the licenses required for registration?

 - How foreign manufacturers can market their cosmetic products in Japan?

 - How to import cosmetic products after obtaining the required approvals?